theconsmind/jacinta/docs/nodes/Receiver.md

 ## 🧩 Overview

-The **Receiver** module is the entry point of Jacinta’s data pipeline.
+The Receiver module is the entry point of Jacinta’s data pipeline.
 It handles external inputs and transforms them into a standardized internal representation, optionally mapping bounded components into the full real line (ℝ).

 This makes Receiver especially useful when dealing with real-world data that has natural limits (e.g., normalized features, sensor ranges, physical constraints).

 ## 🎯 Purpose

-Receiver’s mission is to make external data **ready for internal processing**.
+Receiver’s mission is to make external data ready for internal processing.
 In particular, it:

 - Accepts data of arbitrary dimensionality.
-- Optionally rescales components bounded in `[min_x, max_x]` into an **unbounded space** using a stable mathematical transform.
+- Optionally rescales components bounded in `[min_x, max_x]` into an unbounded space using a stable mathematical transform.
 - Leaves unbounded or partially bounded dimensions untouched.
 - Preserves the structure and ordering of the data.

-This helps ensure that later stages in Jacinta (e.g., the `Processor`) operate in a continuous, smooth domain without artificial clipping or discontinuities.
+This helps ensure that later stages in Jacinta (e.g., the Processor) operate in a continuous, smooth domain without artificial clipping or discontinuities.

 ## ⚙️ Design Philosophy

-Receiver is designed with **clarity, safety, and reversibility** in mind.
+Receiver is designed with clarity, safety, and reversibility in mind.

 - **Explicit bounds:**
   Each dimension explicitly declares whether it is bounded, partially bounded, or unbounded.
 No implicit assumptions.

 - **Selective normalization:**
-  Only dimensions with _both_ finite bounds are normalized.
+  Only dimensions with both finite bounds are normalized.
   Others are transparently passed through.

 - **Numerical stability:**
-  A small `ε` margin prevents hitting singularities (e.g., `artanh(±1)`), ensuring smooth gradients and finite outputs.
+  A small `ϵ` margin prevents hitting singularities (e.g., `artanh(±1)`), ensuring smooth gradients and finite outputs.

 - **Reversibility by design:**
   The transformation is bijective for bounded dimensions, meaning it can be inverted perfectly by the corresponding Transmitter module.